 Storage

 - Freezer-friendly?
-Yes, shrimp tempura can be frozen in a freezer-safe bag for up to 3 months.
-I suggest allowing them to cook and then placing them in a single layer in a freezer-safe bag rested on a baking sheet.
-Then freeze it for 1 hour and remove the baking sheet so they don't stick together.
+Shrimp tempura can be frozen in a freezer-safe bag for up to 3 months.
+To freeze: let the shrimp cool down and then place them in a single layer in a freezer-safe bag rested on a baking sheet.
+Once they're frozen solid, remove the baking sheet.
 To reheat, flash fry from frozen or air fry from frozen until hot.

 Pairing Suggestions